dbcfd/rs-af_packet/readme.md

 ## A multi-threaded raw receiver in ~30 lines of code

 The Linux kernel provides flow balancing based on a hashed tuple so threads do not need to communicate with each other to do flow reassembly.
 This behavior is, however, configurable.
 A full multithreaded DNS sniffer in ~50 lines of code can be seen at (https://github.com/DominoTree/rs-dns-sniffer/blob/master/src/main.rs).
-It can decode over 120,000 DNS messages per second on an eight-core machine without dropping any frames.
+It can decode over 120,000 DNS messages per second on an eight-core machine without dropping any frames, and has been tested beyond 600,000 records per second.

 ```rust
 extern crate af_packet;